dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 The last couple of lessons explore the ethos of technological development in Bitcoin, which is arguably as important as the technology itself.
 Bitcoin is not the next shiny app on your phone.
-It is the foundation of a new economic reality, which is why Bitcoin should be treated as nuclear-reactor grade financial software.
+It is the foundation of a new economic reality, which is why Bitcoin should be treated as nuclear-grade financial software.

 Where are we in this financial/societal/technological revolution?
 Networks and technologies of the past may serve as metaphors for Bitcoins future, which are